-Taylor Swift's Acoustic Performance Of "Betty" At The CMAs Will Pierce Your Soul
+Taylor Sang An Acoustic Version Of "Betty" At The CMAs That'll Pierce Your Soul

 Since surprise-releasing her Folklore album on July 24, Taylor Swift's opportunities to perform songs from the project live have been limited due to the coronavirus pandemic, but she finally got the chance to debut "Betty" live at the 2020 CMA Awards.
 The awards show kicked off on Sept.
 16, and Swift stole the show with a stripped-down acoustic performance of her country-inspired track.
 If you missed the show, re-watching Swift's on-stage moment is a must.
 Taylor Swift's acoustic performance of "Betty" at the CMAs will give you chills.